Following Franz Kafka in Prague: the places he lived and worked

 House of Max Brod

 Max Brod’s house is at Skořepka 1 Street.
 It is a beautiful building.
-In Brod’s flat, Kafka actually met his future fiancee, Felice Bauer, in August 1912.
+In Brod’s flat, Kafka actually met his future fiancée, Felice Bauer, in August 1912.

-A monument for Franz Kafka in Prague
+A monument to Franz Kafka in Prague

 "<yoastmark

-There was not a single monument about Franz Kafka for almost eighty years in Prague.
+There was no monument to Franz Kafka in Prague for almost 80 years.
 This changed in 2003, though: a statue was unveiled between the Spanish Synagogue and the church of the Holy Spirit.
 Sculptor Jaroslav Rona created an impressive monument indeed.
-It depicts a headless body, on top of which a figure is sitting.
-Although there is a head on the figure’s top, no one is sure which of the two figures is actually Kafka.

 Café Louvre